 One cup of pumpkin flesh has many antioxidants, vitamins, and minerals with only 49 calories.
-So, while other healthy treats sources are insufficient during autumn and winter seasons, pumpkin makes the best low-fat treat to nourish chickens.
+So, while other healthy treats sources are insufficient during the autumn and winter seasons, pumpkin makes the best low-fat treat to nourish chickens.

-Pumpkin flesh has loads of the powerful antioxidant beta-carotene that transforms to vitamin A in the body.
+Pumpkin flesh has loads of powerful antioxidant beta-carotene that transforms to vitamin A in the body.
 When your chicken has enough vitamin A in its body, it strengthens its immune system and restores its cells.

-The fact is, vitamin A often lacks in a chickens’ diet.
-Vitamin A deficiency cultivates a lack of mucus in the throat and eyes, thus are prone to damaged tissues.
+The fact is, vitamin A often lacking in a chickens’ diet.
+Vitamin A deficiency cultivates a lack of mucus in the throat and eyes, thus prone to damaged tissues.
 Damaged tissues often lead to infections that cause respiratory problems and dry eye, such as the Infectious Coryza.
 Also, the deficiency of vitamin A can cause blood spots in eggs.

 Also, pumpkins have a small amount of Vitamins B and C. These vitamins are responsible for advancing the growth of chickens plus easing stress with hatching chicks.
-Pumpkin also contains potassium essential in chick development as well as helps chickens manage with intense heat.
+Pumpkin also contains potassium essential in chick development as well as helps chickens manage intense heat.
 This vegetable is fantastic to cool chickens during hotter temperatures.

 100g Pumpkin Nutrition